Tag Archives: Brock Peters

 Brazen and beautiful, Carmen is a seductress who works in a parachute factory in North Carolina during World War II.
 After trading fists with a co-worker, Carmen is jailed and assigned handsome Corporal Joe (Harry Belafonte) to escort her to the authorities.

-The rather lighthearted first portion of the film, with coquettish humor mixed in, is offset by a much darker path the film takes.
+The somewhat lighthearted first portion of the film, with coquettish humor mixed in, is offset by a much darker path the film takes.
 As Carmen and Joe finally profess their love and share a night of passion, she leaves him in the middle of the night, unable to endure prison time.

 This results in Joe being imprisoned as the couple ultimately cannot stay away from one another despite repeated obstacles to their happiness.
 An additional character, a boxer named Husky, with designs on Carmen, is introduced, complicating matters.

-In sad form, much like the opera Carmen, the final scene is devastating and startling, as Joe treads down a dark and gloomy path of destruction.
-The character of Joe is nuanced- at first a “nice guy”, the character is an example of complexity, and what a man will do for love.
+In sad form, much like the opera Carmen, the final scene is devastating and startling as Joe treads down a dark and gloomy path of destruction.
+The character of Joe is nuanced- at first, a “nice guy”; the character is an example of complexity and what a man will do for love.

 How profound and remarkable this was!